The Dashboard

 The segments tab shows the confidence and impact on this metric per variant, but it splits the data to give you a more specific insight into what kind of users are having a positive or negative experience.

-In the example above, you can see that our "Bookings" metric has been positively impacted by our variant, but when we look at the segments chart, we find that users who are visiting from the most commonly used platforms are not impacted very much.
-It's users in the "Other" category who have had the most significant change.
+In the example above, our "Returned for purchase" metric has been positively impacted by our variant, but when we look at the segments table, we find that users who speak Spanish or Dutch are much more impacted than users who speak other languages.

 See Segments in the Dashboard Settings docs for information on creating segments, or check out the Attributes section of the SDK docs for information on how to pass them to the SDK in your code.